Blogs

 Kavos is the hedonistic hub of the whole Ionian Islands.
 It's the town that this part of Greece offers in the face of Ios and Kos over in the Aegean.
 It's also off the hook.
 Kavos Strip – a 700-meter-long dash of bars and clubs – is where the action is at.
 There, you'll find R&B dancefloors at Snobs Bar and huge laser shows with world-class DJs going down at Future.
 In the day, hit Kavos beach to sunbathe and swim off the hangover!

-Hiking – it's endless on Corfu!
+Hiking – It's Endless on Corfu!

 Pack the walking boots for your trip to this corner of Greece, because no guide to Corfu could skip the enticing backcountry and its hiking opportunities.
 It ranges from the soaring peak of Mount Pantokrator (906 metres, no less) up north, to the wooded valleys of the central highlands.
 There are plenty of spectacular paths to conquer, not least of all the coastal lookouts of Cape Drastis and the long-distance Corfu Trail, which is 174km of coast-to-coast adventure.

-The best beaches in Corfu
+The Best Beaches in Corfu

 There are far too many fantastic beaches to choose from here – some estimations count over 55 individual coves and sand stretches.
 That's why we've focused on just five for this guide to Corfu, ranging from the rocky bays of the eastern coast to the long and cliff-backed sand stretches of the west.